An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: A solution algorithm for two-phase flows with high density ratios using the collocated unstructured Finite Volume method

 In the original Front-Tracking method, the density is updated utilizing the new position of marker points (the approximated interface) \cite{muradoglu2008front}.
 After the velocity field in the current step is computed, the position of marker points in the new time step can be updated immediately by

-where $\x_p$,$\v_p$ indicate the position and interpolated velocity of marker points respectively, and $\Delta t$ is the time step length.The advection of marker points along Lagrangian trajectories eventually corrupts the triangular mesh, leading to discrepancies in the ratios of triangular angles and areas and self-intersections of the triangular mesh.
+where $\x_p$,$\v_p$ indicate the position and interpolated velocity of marker points respectively, and $\Delta t$ is the time step length.
+The advection of marker points along Lagrangian trajectories eventually corrupts the triangular mesh, leading to discrepancies in the ratios of triangular angles and areas and self-intersections of the triangular mesh.
 The original Front Tracking method \cite{Tryggvason2001} deals with this by redistributing marker points based on quality criteria imposed on the triangular mesh, which involves manipulating the connectivity of the triangular mesh.

 Contrary to original Front Tracking \cite{Tryggvason2001}, the LENT method reuses the principles from LCRM / LFRM methods \cite{shin2002modeling,shin2005accurate,Shin2011,shin2017solver} and reconstructs the interface using an iso-surface reconstruction algorithm.
 The iso-surface reconstruction does not add/delete marker points locally by changing the connectivity of the triangular surface mesh; it reconstructs the entire interface in the solution domain as an iso-surface.
 Following the strategy from LCRM / LFRM, the physics of the problem determines the iso-surface reconstruction frequency.
 The LENT method uses the marching tetrahedra \cite{Treece1999} algorithm to enable the iso-surface reconstruction on unstructured meshes.
-However, the marching tetrahedra algorithm introduces many triangles per cell (even with regularization), causing instabilities in front tracking.
-We are developing an alternative iso-surface reconstruction that relies on a higher-order signed-distance interpolation and results in a favorable ratio of triangle-to-cell length scales.

 Once the marker points are advected and redistributed, the cell density is updated depending on $\x_p^{n+1}$, namely